Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Poverty

 This poverty limits Kenyan girls’ ability to buy menstrual hygiene products.
-The prices of menstrual pads from large distribution channels vary from cheaper brands to more expensive brands; as of 2016, cheaper sanitary pads cost approximately $0.50 USD for a package of eight, whereas P&G Always pads costs $0.80 USD for a package of eight.21 This means Kenyans making about a dollar a day would need to spend almost a full day’s earning on one package of pads.
-Put in a more broad context, a 2015 study found that “approximately 65% of Kenyan women and girls are unable to afford sanitary pads”.22
+The prices of menstrual pads from large distribution channels vary from cheaper brands to more expensive brands; as of 2016, cheaper sanitary pads cost approximately $0.50 USD for a package of eight, whereas P&G Always pads cost $0.80 USD for a package of eight.21 This means Kenyans making about a dollar a day would need to spend almost a full day’s earnings on one package of pads.
+Put in a more broad context, a 2015 study found that approximately 65% of Kenyan girls were not able to afford sanitary pads.22

 When Kenyan girls cannot afford pads, they often resort to unsanitary methods in order to manage their periods.
 Substitutes for pads and tampons include easily accessible materials such as newspapers, corn cobs, cotton gauze, cloth strips, or even old rags, leaves, or cow dung.23, 24 Not only can these substitutes be less comfortable than pads or tampons, but they also are less absorbent and sterile.